 Were you injured in a serious accident, or did you lose a loved one in a fatal accident?
-If the answer is yes we are truly sorry to hear this news, and want to help you get the compensation you deserve.
+If the answer is yes we are truly sorry and want to help you get the compensation you deserve.
+A personal injury lawyer from Baron & Budd can help hold the person responsible for your suffering accountable.
 Our firm was founded right here in North Texas, and we are committed to to doing what’s right.
-You need the best representation possible from a serious injury lawyer.
+We are currently seeking serious injury victims in the greater Dallas and DFW region in addition to Denton, Midland, and Abilene.
 If you lost a loved one in a serious accident, you may also be eligible to file a wrongful death lawsuit.
 Call us to schedule a free case evaluation, filing a lawsuit costs you nothing unless we win your case.

 Serious car accidents involving speeding, reckless driving, 18 wheelers, and rollovers are the leading cause of preventable injuries on record at emergency medical facilities across the country.
 Often these serious accidents cause catastrophic injuries, leaving victims disabled or eventually leading to death.
 Insurance policies classify certain injuries that occur in serious accidents as catastrophic injuries.
 The insurance is meant to provide a layer of protection for people who suffer traumatic, life-changing injuries that require extensive long-term care.
 For example, in many states (but not Texas) schools are required to carry catastrophic insurance covering uninsured athletes that participate in sports.
 This insurance provides a cushion, covering most medical expenses for care if a student suffers from a catastrophic brain injury or spinal injury requiring costly medical care.

-If a doctor diagnosed your spouse, child, or parent with a catastrophic injury you may be eligible to file a lawsuit for the cost of the victim’s care and medical bills.
+If a doctor diagnosed your spouse, child, or parent with a catastrophic injury like paralysis, blindness, brain death, or cognitive impairment, you may be eligible to file a lawsuit for the cost of the victim’s care and medical bills.
 Call us to discuss your situation or request an appointment online.